 The Canadian Apology Is Used To Prevent Violence

 Maybe you bumped uglies with someone in an airplane aisle.
 Maybe you dropped a fragrant dookie in the loo at Tim Hortons (the Canadian equivalent of Dunkin’ Donuts) to the horror of everybody in line.
 Sometimes you just find yourself in close quarters and/or awkward positions.
 When you say sorry it prevents a call to the cops and/or a knuckle sandwich.

 We Have Laws Protecting The Canadian Apology

-Ontario’s “Apology Act“, passed in 2009, came about because people were confused whether saying ‘sorry’ was literally an admission of guilt, fault or liability.
+Ontario’s “Apology Act“, passed in 2009, came about because people were confused about whether saying ‘sorry’ was literally an admission of guilt, fault, or liability.
 Thanks to the act, the Canadian apology is now inadmissible as evidence since it’s simply “an expression of sympathy or regret”.
 It’s one of many apology laws peppered across our great land.

 We Even Apologize When It’s Not Our Fault

 Perhaps most amusingly, Canadians apologize when they are definitely not at fault.
 Did somebody step on your toe?
 Apologize for that foot being in the way.
 Did a server spill coffee on you?
 That’s on you for sitting there.
 Did you make the pizza guy ring the doorbell twice even though he’s half an hour late?
 Sorry, sorry, and of course – sorry.

 We’ve Made Some Pretty Epic Apologies